Scheduling in Depth¶

 The default shared memory scheduler used by most dask collections lives in

-dask/async.py.
-This scheduler dynamically schedules tasks to new workers as
+dask/scheduler.py.
+This scheduler dynamically schedules tasks to new

-they become available.
-It operates in a shared memory environment without
+workers as they become available.
+It operates in a shared memory environment

-consideration to data locality, all workers have access to all data equally.
+without consideration to data locality, all workers have access to all data

 We find that our workloads are best served by trying to minimize the memory footprint.
 This document talks about our policies to accomplish this in our scheduling budget of one millisecond per task, irrespective of the number of tasks.